mandaris/Modest/README.md

 ## Pelican Properties
 `TWITTER_USERNAME`: Used to toggle information that is twitter specific.

+`GITHUB_USERNAME`: Used to help with indeweb logins when twitter is not available

 `FACEBOOK_PROFILES_URL`: Used to toggle information that facebook might need.

 `FACEBOOK_APPID`: If you have an AppID from facebook.

 `DISQUS_SITENAME`: To allow chat on the site.

+`WEBMENTION`: To allow the site to have webmentions.
+Set to url of address (example: mandarismoore.com)

 ### EXTRA_PATH_METADATA
 I use the following to make sure that all my icons are placed where I'm expecting.